Saint Hripsime Church: Decline and major restoration

 Arakel of Tabriz, a contemporary, recounted the state of the church in the early 17th century and provided details of its restoration (along with St. Gayane) by Catholicos Pilipos.
 Following the deportation of Armenians to Iran by Shah Abbas in 1604–05, it was "without inhabitants and fences".
 Abandoned and defenseless, the church was also heavily dilapidated by that time.
 During periods of neglect, neatly cut facing stones were quarried from the church.
 Arakel recounts that it had no doors, no altar, the roof and walls had crumbled, and the foundations were shaken and dug up, while the interior was full of manure as livestock were driven into the church.
-According to Arakel, in the early 1600s, two Catholic missionaries attempted to steal Hripsime's relics.
+According to Arakel, two Catholic Augustinian missionaries stole Hripsime's relics in 1610, provoking outrage among Armenians.
+With the help of Shah Abbas I of Persia, the relics were recovered and returned.